Donate

 Use resources to prepare them

 A picture story could help someone to understand what will happen at the dentist.
-It is also a useful way to show how to behave in that situation, e.g. sitting quietly in the waiting room.
-The National Autistic Society has information about making and using a picture story about going to the dentist here: – Going to the dentist (autism.org.uk) You can find resources about visiting the dentist by searching online.
-For example, on www.easyhealth.org.uk there is a section on teeth.
+It is also a useful way to show positive behaviour, e.g. sitting in the waiting room.
+The National Autistic Society has information about making and using a picture story about going to the dentist here.
+Some residential schools now offer a remote oral health check.
+There is a new picture guide to having a remote oral health check available from NHS England.

 There are other practical preparations that you can make.
-For example taking sunglasses to guard against bright lights, and planning a stop signal so your relative can indicate if they need to take a break.
+For example, taking sunglasses to guard against bright lights.
 Some people also find it difficult to open and close their mouths at the right time – actions like this can be practised ahead of an appointment.

 Plan reasonable adjustments with your dentist